CodeForFaith/code-for-faith/content/home/en/index.md

 ---
-title: "Heaven or Hell, where will you spend etenity?"
+title: "Heaven or Hell, where will you spend eternity?"
 language: "en"
 type: "home"
 ---